mahmoudsaeed99/GizaSystems-SW-Task/TimeSeriesForecasting/README.md

     ]
 }

-3. to make it easy for you i attached file "dataNeeded.json" that include json data related to each dataset and num of rows are needed the data format {dataset_id(key:string):numOfRows(value:number)} here is an example :
+3. to make it easy for you i attached file "dataNeeded.json" that include json data related to each dataset and num of rows are needed, the data format is {dataset_id(key:string):numOfRows(value:number)} here is an example :
 {
     "9":5,
     "12":5,